Inverse scattering for the 1-D Helmholtz equation: Jost solutions and the scattering matrix

-It follows form \eqref{eq:4.2.21} that $k\to R_2(k)/T(k)$ extends continuously $\R$, and since $k\to T(k)$ extends continuously on $\R$ we get that $k\to R_2(k)$ has the same property.
-The remaining assertions of the statement are direct consequences of \eqref{eq:4.2.21} and \eqref{eq:4.2.22}, taking into account that $|T(k)|\le 1$ and \eqref{eq:4.2.4i} holds. \end{proof}
+It follows from \eqref{eq:2.21} that $k\to R_2(k)/T(k)$ extends continuously on $\R$, and since $k\to T(k)$ extends continuously on $\R$ we get that $k\to R_2(k)$ has the same property.
+The remaining assertions of the statement are direct consequences of \eqref{eq:2.21} and \eqref{eq:2.22}, taking into account that $|T(k)|\le 1$ and \eqref{eq:2.4i} holds. \end{proof}